 Correct:

-- Please watch for visual cues during the presentation.
+Please watch for the visual cues during the presentation.

 Correct: